Flying on an airplane for the first time is an exciting experience, but it can also be daunting for some. How can you prepare for your first flight?

 That’s why even on flights on which food is served, there will be passengers who prefer to bring their own food and pass on the airline meal…

-How to prepare before your flight
+How to prepare before your first flight

 Passport and visa